What are fixed costs: Understanding the importance for small businesses

 Tracking and managing fixed costs

 Understanding and managing fixed costs is vital to running a successful business.
-Keeping these costs in check can help a business stay stable and prepare for growth.
-To make handling these finances easy, consider PayPal for Business and get more analytics insights in our Business Resource Center.
+Keeping these costs in check, leveraging expense tracking software, and working with professionals when needed can help a business stay stable and prepare for growth.
+To help make handling these finances easy, consider PayPal for Business.
+Additionally, explore our Business Resource Center for analytics insights, helpful financial strategies and practical solutions.

 Related content